CrockPot Pulled Pork

 Per serving: 1/3 green, 1/6 purple, 1 red, 1 blue, 1/2 tsp.

-This does not include the bun.
-If you need more greens or purples, add some roasted veggies to a side and more purples to your snacks.
+This does not include the bun, but if you need more greens or purples, add some roasted veggies to a side and more purples to your snacks.

 What to serve with bbq pulled pork sandwiches